samanad/boybio/GIT_PULL_INSTRUCTIONS_ISPMANAGER.md

 sudo apt-get update
 sudo apt-get install git -y

-# Navigate to your project directory (if not already there)
+# Navigate to your domain root directory (NOT the product folder)
-cd /var/www/username/data/www/boybio.net/product
+cd /var/www/username/data/www/boybio.net
 # (adjust path based on your ISPmanager setup)
+# Important: This should be the domain root, not the product subfolder

 # Initialize git repository (if not already initialized)
 git init